 This is a truly historic step.
 But the work is far from over.
 What would seem as if it would be a simple matter with the unprecedented situation that we find ourselves in here in Iowa; Major majorities in BOTH the house and Senate, a pro-life administration in the governor’s mansion, AND nearly all of the major pro-life organizations coming together.
 Sadly, it is not so easy.
 We still have a lot of work ahead of us.
 Please go to www.shesababy.com to find out how you can stay (or get) engaged.
 Contact the senators on the judiciary committee and encourage to do the right thing.
 Be courageous, be part of a first, be part of history!

-Along with his position at Personhood Iowa, Tim has also recently spearheaded a Fellowship of like-minded Pro-Life and Pro-Family organizations from across the state of Iowa to band together as a united front.
+Along with his position at Personhood IOWA, Tim has also recently spearheaded a Fellowship of like-minded Pro-Life and Pro-Family organizations from across the state of Iowa to band together as a united front.
 No matter what hat he is wearing, Tim has a central message: Bringing The Church Back To Life.
-He is married to Jas, a teacher of 23 years in West Des Moines, and the father TJ, 23 living in Oregon, and Whitney, 21 who is a senior at Heidelberg University in Ohio.
+He is married to Jas, a teacher in West Des Moines, and he is the father of two adult children TJ and Whitney who both live in Oregon.

 Latest posts by Tim Overlin (see all)

 - Iowa Has Not Defunded Planned Parenthood - December 1, 2017

 - Life at Conception Bill Advances in the Iowa Senate - February 28, 2017